Powerlearnproject/se-day1-assignment-FaithGikura/README.md

 Software engineering refers to the process of designing ,testing and maintaining as software.

-    Importance of S.E
+Importance of software engineering

   -Reduces complexity making it easier to solve issued independently.

   -Minimizes cost of software production.

-  -Sves time by avoiding redundant efforts.
+  -Saves time by avoiding redundant efforts.

   -Reliability where it ensures the software is reliable over its intended lifespan.

   -Effectiveness

 Identify and describe at least three key milestones in the evolution of software engineering.